pikapods/docs.pikapods.com/faq.md

 ## Sending emails
 Some apps need to send emails to work properly.
 Currently PikaPods doesn't offer email sending services.
-Some popular and proven options are [Mailjet](https://www.mailjet.com/), [Mailgun](https://www.mailgun.com/) and [Postmark](https://postmarkapp.com/).
-If you already use Amazon AWS, there is also [SES](https://aws.amazon.com/ses/).
+Some popular options are [Mailjet](https://www.mailjet.com/), [Mailgun](https://www.mailgun.com/) and [Postmark](https://postmarkapp.com/).
+If you already have a Google/Gmail Email account, you could [use](https://support.google.com/a/answer/176600?hl=en#gmail-smtp-option) that too.

 No matter which provider you use for emails, be sure to use a *submission port*, like port 465 or 587.
-To prevent spam from our system port 25 is blocked.
+To prevent spam from our systems port 25 is blocked.

 ## Editing app files or source code